 Where: British Columbia, Canada

 Take to the air with a tandem paraglide over the snow-capped treetops of Panorama Mountain Resort’s Rollercoaster run.
 With an expert instructor strapped in behind you, you’ll hurl down the mountain, then launch into the great wide open.
 After 15 minutes of incomparable views of the Rocky and Purcell mountains, you’ll set down in the powder of a nearby golf course.
 The best time to paraglide is from December to April.
-To participate, you must be intermediate level skier.
+To participate, you must be an intermediate level skier.
 Skis and helmets are required, and keep in mind there’s only one flight per person and each flight must be booked 24 hours in advance.

 Where: Champsaur Valley, Southern French Alps